quantum-engineering-polito/CourseNotes/content/QCM Physics/03_Fermi golden rule/Fermi golden rule.md

 $$

 which, differently from the one seen previously

 $$ D(E) = \frac{1}{V} \frac{dN(E)}{dE} $$
 is not normalized to volume.
-Two check that the two definition are equivalent, let's calculate the number of state $N(E)$
+To check that the two definition are equivalent, let's calculate the number of state $N(E)$

 $$
 \begin{align}